Wanda Díaz-Merced: Scientific career

 In 2020, Díaz-Merced accepted a simultaneous collaboration with the Harvard Smithsonian Center for Astrophysics and the European Gravitational Observatory proposal REINFORCE.
 Before this, she worked at the National Astronomical Observatory Japan (NAOJ), and the South African observatory's Office of Astronomy for Development (OAD).
 She has led the OAD project AstroSense since April 2014.
 She worked on the technique after she lost her sight as an undergraduate at the University of Puerto Rico.
 In 2016, she gave a TED Talk in Vancouver, BC, Canada.
 She is a member of the International Astronomical Union.
 While working at the Center for Astrophysics Harvard & Smithsonian, she collaborated with Gerhard Sonnert on a music album based on her audio representations.
 Composed by Volkmar Studtrucker, "X-Ray Hydra" includes nine pieces of music derived from NASA's Chandra X-Ray Observatory rendered as sound.

 Honors

 In 2011, Diaz-Merced won one of Google's first annual European Scholarship for Students with Disabilities.
 This scholarship recognizes outstanding Ph.D. students doing exceptional research in the field of computer science.

-Diaz-Merced was awarded in 2017, an Estrella Luike trophy.
+Diaz-Merced was awarded an Estrella Luike trophy in 2017.

+Children's book

+Díaz-Merced is the subject of the book Wanda Hears the Stars: A Blind Astronomer Listens to the Universe, co-written by herself and Amy S. Hansen and illustrated by Rocio Arreola Mendoza.
+The book won the 2026 Schneider Family Book Award for best young children’s title.